spitfire05/wavegen-rs/README.md

 ### 0.2

-0.2 intorduces a braking chnage in how macros are annotated, changing the annotation form from `frequency = n` to `frequency: n`
+0.2 intorduces a braking change in how macros are annotated, changing the annotation form from `frequency = n` to `frequency: n`